 Exemptions to Mandatory Vaccination

-The following persons are excempt from requiring a vaccine:
+The following persons are exempt from requiring a COVID-19 vaccine:

 Visitors under the age 16 (visitors age 10-15 must still provide a negative COVID-19 test, along with all other travelers).

 Visitors who are not able to take a COVID-19 vaccine due to medical reasons.
 However, written and signed proof from a medical professional clearly stating that they are medically exempted from taking the vaccine must be submitted to the online TCI Assured Portal.
-The reason must be clearly stated and will be reviewed by the Turks and Caicos Ministry of Health.
+Persons seeking a medical exemption should send a request with all supporting documentation to firstname.lastname@example.org 2 weeks prior to travel.
+This is in order to allow sufficient review by the Government.
 If an exemption is granted to the individual, note that these persons will still be required to provide a negative COVID-19 test.

 Crew members of a cargo/commercial aircraft or cargo ship arriving for work and expected to remain for less than 24 hours.